AwkwardTurtle42/AwkwardTurtle42.github.io/Running/GMGuidance.md

 Making monster abilities that trigger on Direct Damage is a good way to emphasize the threat or strangeness of aggressive NPCs.

-Remember that Grit is the ability to avoid harm, not health.
-It’s a measure of resilience and gumption, not meat.

 ## Conversions

 In general making exact conversions is unnecessary, and following the above guidance will be sufficient.
-However stat blocks from Into the Odd, Cairn, and other similar games can be used nearly as written.
+However stat blocks from Into the Odd, Cairn, and other similar games can be easily converted.

+Abilities:
+ * 1-9 are a d4
+ * 10-13 a d6
+ * 14-15 a d8
+ * 16-17 a d10
-Abilities from 0-7 are a d4, 8-10 a d6, 11-14 a d8, 15-18 a d10, and 18+ a d12.
+ * and 18+ a d12.

-Damage and armor can be used as is, HP can be converted directly into Grit.
+Damage and armor can be used as is, Grit is set as usual (equal to total steps of DEX and WIL), but can also be set equal to HP for convenience.

 Most spells can be used as is, but be aware that casting spells is functionally free.
 Spells that heal attributes, generate resources, have long lasting effects, or specific requirements for casting become Rituals.